SreeharshaGorantla/another-repository/README.md

 # another-repository
-This is a branch from master
+This is a branch from master repository